Watch An Angry Bear Toss A Fellow Bear Down A Waterfall When It Tries To Steal Her Food

 Mother Bear Teaches Young Bear A Lesson

-In the video below, you watch Grazer, a mother bear, teach a 2.5-year-old young bear an important lesson.
+In the, you watch Grazer, a mother bear, teach a 2.5-year-old young bear an important lesson.
 The video is from a bear cam at Brooks Falls in Katmai National Park, Alaska, and is narrated by Mike Fitz.
 He explains that this video demonstrates the risks these bears experience to ensure they get enough sustenance and their behaviors as they defend their cubs.
 He goes on to pause the video several times, providing a thorough explanation of the unfolding events.

 He highlights Grazer and her cubs and the 2.5-year-old bear that’s looking to snag a fish from that small family.
 The smaller bear is rewarded for the risk it took with a single fish and moves over to a secure spot to enjoy the meal.
 Later that same day, this brazen young bear returns but the mama bear is not having it this time.
 She bites down on its neck and mauls it for several moments.
 The bear tries to break free but is in a difficult position.
 She finally lets go and it tumbles backward into the water, stunned for a few moments.